Label Terre d'alpinisme

 4. Meet a mountain guide

-In love with his "Territory", with a weather-beaten face and a diploma from the Ecole Nationale de Ski et d'Alpinisme (ENSA), he inspires confidence: he's the mountain guide.
+In love with his "Territory", with a chiselled face and a diploma from the Ecole Nationale de Ski et d'Alpinisme (ENSA), he inspires confidence: he's the mountain guide.
 Starting mountaineering with a guide is the best way to become a mountaineering "adept".
 He'll teach you all the different techniques (roping up, cramponing, ice axe handling...) and also how to handle the high mountains with respect.

 5. Sharing a human adventure